me-pic/picard_feps_2023/README.md

 <b>How to launch the similarity script:</b>
 <br>`python ./similarity.py --path_signature '/path/to/signature' --path_feps '/path/to/feps/or/any/other/signature' --path_output
 '/path/to/output'`
-<br>- --path_signature: specifies the path to the signature Nifti file on which to compute the spatial similarity
+- --path_signature: specifies the path to the signature Nifti file on which to compute the spatial similarity
-<br>- --path_feps: specifies the path to the feps Nifti file (or any other signature) on which to compute the spatial similarity
+- --path_feps: specifies the path to the feps Nifti file (or any other signature) on which to compute the spatial similarity
-<br>- --path_output: specifies the path to output the results
+- --path_output: specifies the path to output the results

 ## Visualization
 The visualization script can be run with [visualization.py]().
 The fonts and the disposition of the figures were edited using Adobe